Abdeen91/_4Sale/README.md

 - check environment variables (JAVA_HOME , ANDROID_HOME)

 Usage

-- Framework support POM so for every Screen in the app, we created a package for it.
+- Framework supports POM so for every Screen in the app, we created a package for it.
 - Run your tests from classes under src/test/tests directory